YGGverse/Yoda/README.md

 ### Releases

-* Package version should be increased immediately after release on [crates.io](https://crates.io/crates/yoda) and before apply any change in repository
+* Package version in repository should be increased immediately after new release on [crates.io](https://crates.io/crates/yoda) and before apply new changes
 * Currently, profile data stored in separated sub-directory, for every new release version

 ## See also